Intimidation and Death on the Dodder.

 Sunday 10 July.
 The last surviving duckling is trapped below Rathfarnham weir.

-The mother duck flies up over the weir, Little duckling repeatedly tries to follow and calls.
+The mother duck flies up over the weir, The duckling repeatedly tries to follow and calls.

-Now exhausted and alone on the far side of the river, this sad little thing my be taken by a predator in the next few hours.
+Now exhausted and alone on the far side of the river, it my be taken by a predator in the next few hours.

 Monday 11 July.
 The mother duck is back below the weir but alone.